-Massage Therapy services are provided Fleet Feet South County.
+Massage Therapy services are provided at Fleet Feet South County clubhouse.
 Lay back and let our Licensed Massage Therapists do the work to improve your performance!
 Using hands, feet, elbows, and knees, our massages for active St. Louisans release tension, restore muscle balance, and reduce the risk of injury.
 Massage therapy will help you make the most of your recovery time!

 Neuromuscular therapy uses directed pressure and friction to release areas of muscular tension or trigger points.
 Relieving trigger points can relieve pain in areas other than the muscle it resides in as nerves can become entangled in trigger points.

 - Kristine Murphy | 855-786-5945 ext.
 704 | email@example.com

 Use the following tips to make your massage therapy more comfortable and enjoyable: